andrew-flxinvapp/flex-gym-inventory/README.md

 # Flex Gym Inventory

+Flex Gym Inventory

+Lightweight.
+Powerful.
+Purpose-Built.

+## Description

 Flex Gym Inventory is a lightweight, powerful mobile app designed for home and small gym owners to track, manage, and organize their equipment.

 Built in Flutter for iOS and Android.

-## Description

 ## Build in Public

 This app is being developed in public to share the process, learn out loud, and invite feedback from fellow lifters and developers.

 Follow along:
-•	Instagram: @flxinv.app
+-	Instagram: @flxinv.app
-•	Bluesky: @flxinvapp.bsky.social
+-	Bluesky: @flxinvapp.bsky.social
-•	Twitter/X: @flxinvapp
+-	Twitter/X: @flxinvapp
+- Substack: www.substack.com/@heavydevco

 ## Features